Downtown businesses making the most of the Labor Day weekend crowds

 “You know that this is coming up, you know the holiday is coming up so you have to plan for it.
 It’s all about planning, it’s all about making sure you stock up enough so that you don’t have issues where you’re short-staffed, or where people or calling out, so you just have to plan ahead honestly.
 You know Labor Day’s coming, everybody knows it, so it’s just planning ahead,” said Oveigh Mcarthur, Manager at Vic’s River Grill.

-Many downtown businesses that we spoke to say, they’re able to make up for months of so-so sales just by preparing accordingly for a busy holiday weekend.
+Many downtown businesses WSAV spoke to said they’re able to make up for months of so-so sales just by preparing accordingly for a busy holiday weekend.

 “Especially because we’re a local store, we’re a super small business and definitely family-owned, this drums up a lot of online business for us because we get a lot of tourists on river street, so this drummed up probably double our entire last month’s sales just from the weekend online,” explained Savannah Grove, Manager of Nourish’s River Street Location.